The Elite Five: My Top Credit Cards Delivering Maximum Value

 When my Amex card gets the cold shoulder at grocery stores, the Citi Premier Card steps up to the plate.
 It’s a versatile all-around player, scoring 3x points at grocery stores, dining spots, gas stations, and travel purchases (excluding transit).

-Power Forward: Jetblue Plus Card, Airline Specialist
+Power Forward: Jetblue Plus Card (Airline Specialist)

 My Favorite Quality: Free 1st checked bag for up to 3 people